 Who Should Apply?

-We are often asked this question, and everyone waits for us to list the most appropriate majors; however, we don't seek students from particular fields of study.
+We are often asked this question, and frankly everyone expects us to list the most appropriate majors/minors for applicants; however, we don't seek students from particular fields of study.
 (Truth be told: we find it a bit offensive to categorize a person as a "business major" or a "literature student.")
-And, in spite of our strong commitment to creative methodologies, we are not an arts program and are not looking for arts students.
+At the same time, in spite of our strong commitment to creative methodologies, we are not an arts program and are not looking for arts students.
 To date, only a few of our students have been arts majors of some kind.
 Rehearsing Change students have many of the following characteristics:

 -